ariakerstein/gatsby-blog-2020/content/blog/exhaustion-taxonomy/index.md

 ### Exhaustion by going deep

-This is the best type in my opinion.
-You've focused so long and so hard that you're just spent.
+This is the best type of exhaustion.
+You've focused so long and so hard that you have no juice left.
 But you'll recharge and continue tomorrow.
-One more turn on the flywheel.
+Count that as one more turn on the flywheel.
 This is how breakthroughs happen.
 Be patient.

 ### Exhaustion by doing nothing much
 You spin like the pinball of death on your computer - trying desperately to connect to some - any - signal!
 It’s debilitating.
 It can also lead to the next type…

 ### Exhaustion by demoralization

-This is actually the worst.
+This is the worst.
 It's what happens when you hang out too long in the zones that are NOT going deep (least if you're me).

-### The antidote is to claim your buoyancy.
+### Claim your buoyancy
 I grew up in the Narragansett bay.
 When I would sail as a kid I always took the buoys for granted.
 They were these landmarks in an otherwise ceaseless movement of water.
 People are like this - at least the ones you want to look to.
 They manage emotions and can remain steadily floating atop an endlessly turbulent surface of waves and movement.
+Possible mantra: be the buoy!